 BHR versus Recap/Magnum In Metal-on-Metal Hip Resurfacing

-1. Zimmer-Biomet ReCap/Magnum (RM) metal-on-metal (MoM).
-FDA approved implants used in an off-label fashion by me and others for hip resurfacing.
+- Zimmer-Biomet ReCap/Magnum (RM) metal-on-metal (MoM).
+FDA-approved implants used in an off-label fashion by me and others for hip resurfacing.
 Both components are porous for bone in growth.
 All sizes are available.
 No restrictions for women.
 Most data available is my personal data.
 A few other surgeons in the US use these occasionally.
 It is not available outside the US.
 I designed these but no longer receive royalties.
-I have been using this since 2007 and my data is published on my website as well as in peer reviewed scientific journals.
+I have been using this since 2007 and my data is published on my website as well as in peer-reviewed scientific journals.

-2. Smith-Nephew Birmingham Hip Resurfacing (BHR) MoM.
+- Smith-Nephew Birmingham Hip Resurfacing (BHR) MoM.
 FDA approved for the indication of hip resurfacing.
 Available worldwide.
-Femoral component is cemented, acetabular is porous for bone in growth.
+The femoral component is cemented, and the acetabular is porous for bone ingrowth.
 Most used resurfacing implant by far with extensive data from many centers supporting its use.
 Smaller sizes below 48mm have been withdrawn from the market.
 The label has been amended to exclude women.

-3. Synovo Preserve ceramicized metal/polyethelene boutique implant only available to Jim Pritchett.
+- Synovo Preserve ceramicized metal/polyethylene boutique implant is only available to Jim Pritchett.
 Both components are porous for bone ingrowth.
-FDA status not known to me.
+FDA status is not known to me.
 All sizes are available.
 No restrictions in women.
 All data is by Jim Pritchett

 You can let Crystal Spires know your decision or request that I call you if you have further questions.